liip/chusho/packages/docs/guide/components/button.md

 ### Attributes and events

-Any extra attribute or event listener will be forwared to the main element.
+Any extra attribute or event listener will be forwarded to the main element.

 ```vue
 <CBtn id="pick-color-btn" @click="() => {}">